marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       the top five journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing in the QJE and between presenting at the University of Chicago and publishing in the JPE.
-Articles presented at Harvard (Chicago) and latter published in the QJE (JPE) have a similar impact in terms of citations as other paper published in the QJE (JPE).
+Articles presented at Harvard (Chicago) and published in the QJE (JPE) have a similar impact in terms of citations as other paper published in the QJE (JPE).
     headline: Working Papers
   - headline: ""
     title: "Remote Talks: Changes to Economics Seminars During COVID-19"